Privacy Policy

 8. DO WE COLLECT INFORMATION FROM MINORS?

 We do not knowingly solicit data from or market to children under 18 years of age.
 By using the Platform, you represent that you are at least 18 or that you are the parent or guardian of such a minor and consent to such minor dependent’s use of the Platform.
 If we learn that personal information from users less than 18 years of age has been collected, we will deactivate the account and take reasonable measures to promptly delete such data from our records.
-If you become aware of any data we may have collected from children under age 18, please contact us using the contact information provided at the bottom of this document.
+If you become aware of any data we may have collected from children under age 18, please contact us using the contact information provided at the bottom of this page.

 9. WHAT ARE YOUR PRIVACY RIGHTS?